Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/Full/_index.md

  - The self-hosted gateway IP as below
  ![Screenshot showing Terminal screenshot show IP of the self host agent service ](./apim_02_selfhost_ip.png)

- - Adventure Workload can be tested using the IP
+ - AdventureWorks API can be tested using the IP
 ![Screenshot showing terminal output of the deployment ](./apim_10_request.png)

 ### Included tools